munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

 You can see how this starts to get fuzzy, though.
-In my example here, it's pretty obvious which data should be hot and cold, but it's rarely so clear-cut.
+In my example here, it's pretty obvious which data should be hot and cold, but in a real game it's rarely so clear-cut.
 What if you have fields that are used when an entity is in a certain mode but not in others?
 What if entities use a certain chunk of data only when they're in certain parts of the level?